SamW7140/Flashly/README.md

 npm test
 ```

-## Installation

-### From Obsidian Community Plugins
-1. Open Settings → Community Plugins
-2. Search for "Flashly"
-3. Click Install, then Enable

-### Manual Installation
-1. Download `main.js`, `manifest.json`, and `styles.css` from the latest release
-2. Create a folder: `<vault>/.obsidian/plugins/flashly/`
-3. Copy the files into that folder
-4. Reload Obsidian
-5. Enable the plugin in Settings → Community Plugins

 ## Troubleshooting

 ### My flashcards aren't being found

-✅ **Make sure your note has the `flashcards` tag in frontmatter:**
+Make sure your note has the `flashcards` tag in frontmatter:

 ```yaml
 ---